perladvent/perldotcom/content/article/how-do-i-open-this-.md

 $ vim lib/Git/Helpers.pm
 ```

-If I'm feeling fancy, I might translate the line number into something that `vim` understands:
+If I'm feeling fancy, I might translate the line number into something that vim understands:

 ```bash
 $ vim +50 lib/Git/Helpers.pm
 ```

-Or, I can just copy the file location and line number and feed it to `ot`:
+Or, I can just copy the file location and line number and feed it to ot:

 ```bash
 $ ot lib/Git/Helpers.pm line 50
 ```

-This will do the right thing and open `lib/Git/Helpers.pm` in `vim` at line 50.
+This will do the right thing and open `lib/Git/Helpers.pm` in vim at line 50.

 #### git-grep